This country-specific Q&A provides an overview to employment and labour law in Sweden.

 Our clients often encounter difficulties in cases when an employee is not functioning at the workplace due to personal reasons, often due to poor performance.
 The requirement of objective grounds to terminate an employment is set high and thus, it is required that a number of aggravating circumstances are at hand to be able to terminate an employment based on objective grounds.
 In addition, the employers are obligated to take comprehensive measures to facilitate the performance for the employee.
 Termination by summary dismissal requires a gross negligence of the employee and such behaviour is rarely at hand when it comes to employees with deficient performance.

 Thus, clients often finds it difficult to end these kinds of employments in a constructive way.
 In the situations described above, the best way forward is often to enter into discussions regarding a compromise agreement.
-Given the maximum damages described under question 8, which are to been seen as a worst case-scenario damages, it can be rather expensive to terminate a long-term employment relationship.
+Given the maximum damages described under question 8, which should been seen as worst case-scenario damages, it can be rather expensive to terminate a long-term employment relationship.